-Aircraft helped spot missing people in land searches from the 1930s on.
+Aircraft have helped spot missing people in land searches since the 1930s.
 Light planes were later used in coastal searches, and proved better than seaborne craft at finding lost boats.

-Before the early 1970s, Royal New Zealand Air Force Iroquois helicopters were used in some searches.
+In the 1960s and early 1970s, Royal New Zealand Air Force Iroquois helicopters were used in some searches.
 However, there was often a critical delay in getting their services.
 Later, local helicopter services were set up, providing a quicker response for search and rescue, and for body recovery.
-Helicopters revolutionised both land and marine search and rescue missions, as they could reach people in remote places and take them quickly to safety.
+Helicopters revolutionised both land and marine search and rescue missions, as they could reach people in remote places rapidly and take them quickly to safety.

 Communications equipment relays information to and from searchers.
 Radio was not used much until after the Second World War.
-Throughout the 1950s, radio communications were primitive, and equipment was too heavy to carry far.
-From the 1960s, ground-to-air, marine, citizen’s band and amateur radio were all used in search and rescue operations.
+In the 1950s, radio communication was still primitive, and sets were too heavy to carry far.
+From the 1960s, ground-to-air, marine, citizens’ band and amateur radio were all used in search and rescue operations.

 Keeping the lines open

 The 1931 Hawke’s Bay earthquake destroyed the local Post and Telegraph Department’s communications system.
-For three days, amateur radio operators in Hawke’s Bay kept the region in touch with the rest of New Zealand.
-After this, a national voluntary group known as AREC (Amateur Radio Emergency Communications) was formed.
-It supports search and rescue with communications equipment and operators.
+For three days, local amateur radio operators kept the region in touch with the rest of New Zealand.
+Following this experience, a national voluntary group known as AREC (Amateur Radio Emergency Communications) was formed.
+AREC supports search and rescue operations with communications equipment and operators.

-Today, HF and VHF radio are used, and where appropriate, satellite phones and cellphones.
+Today, high-frequency (HF) and very high frequency (VHF) radios are used, and where appropriate, satellite phones and cellphones.
+Satellite tracking devices allow search managers to see where search and rescue assets are during an operation.
 In cave rescues, Michie phones are used.
 An insulated wire is attached to a receiver at the cave entrance and strung into the cave.
-Underground search teams can puncture the wire to use a handset and talk to those above ground.
+Underground search teams can puncture the wire to use a handset to talk to those above ground.

 Contact with people in trouble also improved from the 1960s.
-Increasingly, emergency beacons were carried by passenger aircraft and boats, and marine radio became more sophisticated.
+Increasingly, distress beacons were carried by passenger aircraft and boats, and marine radio became more sophisticated.
 The introduction of 24-hour radio coverage allowed rescuers to respond quickly to emergencies.
 Wider use of VHF radio in the 1980s benefited marine search and rescue communications.
-Emergency beacons equipped with GPS (global positioning systems) have made rescue times much faster.
-In 2007, analogue beacons were replaced by digital beacons linked to a satellite system, making for quicker and more efficient rescues.
+Distress beacons equipped with GPS (global positioning systems) have made rescues much quicker.
+In 2007, analogue beacons were replaced by digital beacons linked to a satellite system, making for faster and more efficient rescues.

-Computers have replaced the mobile police command vehicles used until the 1980s.
-Electronic maps and GIS (geographic information systems, displayed on computers) make planning and recording a search easier.
+Computers set up in operations rooms have replaced the mobile police command vehicles used until the 1980s.
+Digital mapping and management systems make planning and recording a search much easier.